She's small. Short. Petite. Vertically challenged.

 - Evangeline and Anya from Mahou Sensei Negima!.

 - Toradora!: Known around school as the "Palmtop Tiger" for her short, "doll-like" body and violent disposition, Taiga Aisaka is truly a force to reckon, despite standing only 4'9".
-She also happens to be a walking deconstrucion of the trope — her stature screws up badly her sense of self-worth, thus her aggressive approach to other people, which, combined with other factors, turns her into a kid with deep emotional scars.
+She also happens to be a walking deconstruction of the trope — her stature screws up badly her sense of self-worth, thus her aggressive approach to other people, which, combined with other factors, turns her into a kid with deep emotional scars.

 - Shinku from Rozen Maiden treats Jun like a manservant despite being a just over two-foot tall porcelain doll who is dependent on him for the energy to move and fight and for a roof to stay under.

-- Katyusha of Girls und Panzer is a high schooler about half the size of every other character with a personality best described as channeling Stalin's ghost.
+- Katyusha of Girls und Panzer is a highschooler about half the size of every other character with a personality best described as channeling Stalin's ghost.

-- In Remember The Titans, pretty little blonde Sheryl Yoast yells at the football players as she assists her father coach.
+- In Remember the Titans, pretty little blonde Sheryl Yoast yells at the football players as she assists her father coach.

 - The Stargate Atlantis episode "Harmony" has the eponymous Royal Brat.